andrico1234/open-ui/research-11ty/README.md

 ## Why do we want to do migrate away from React/Gatsby?

-The Open UI site is a data-driven static site.
+For the most part, the Open UI site is a data-driven and static site.

 For almost every page, we render static content using MDX or JSON data, yet we're requiring contributors to understand React and Gatsby to easily make changes to the Open UI site.